 • Double-click on an in port or an out port.

-• Click on an in port or an out port of a text frame, then hover over a text frame you want to unthread and click when text icon converts to unthread icon.
+• Click on an in port or an out port of a text frame, then hover over a text frame you want to unthread and click when the text icon converts to the unthread icon.

 How to Flow Text on InDesign Documents?

-• Flow text automatically – The most automatic way to float text into text frames is to load text into text icon and Ctrl + Click to automatically add text frames and pages as necessary to float all the text.
+• Flow text automatically – The most automatic way to float text into text frames is to load text into the text icon and Ctrl + Click to automatically add text frames and pages as necessary to float all the text.
 However, a much less automatic way to float text is to Ctrl + Alt + Click to automatically add text frames but not pages.
 Any text that is more in the last text frame is presented as overset text.

 How to Use InDesign As Text Editor?